prashantgohel321/Linux-Administration-and-DBA/DBA/Backup and Restore/02_01 Practical.md

 ## Final Understanding Through This Flow

-A file system backup is simply freezing the PostgreSQL data directory and restoring it later.
+A file system backup is simply freezing the PGSQL data directory and restoring it later.
 It works perfectly only when:

-* PostgreSQL was shut down or the filesystem snapshot is atomic
+* PGSQL was shut down or the filesystem snapshot is atomic
 * the entire directory is copied
 * WAL remains intact